Efrem Fesaha of Boon Boona Coffee to receive 2026 Community Achievement Award

 About Boon Boona Coffee

 “Boon” means coffee in Eritrea while “boona” means coffee in Ethiopia.
-The word “coffee” traces back to Kaffa, a region in Ethiopia considered the birthplace of arabica.
+The word “coffee” traces back to Kaffa, a region in Ethiopia considered the birthplace of arabica, the dominant species of coffee plant.
 Boon Boona, in essence, means “coffee” in three languages.

 Efrem founded Boon Boona Coffee in 2012 as an exclusively African-sourcing roaster with a focus on supporting women-owned growers.
 The award-winning business creates gathering spaces for friends and family, and has social-impact woven into its very mission.
 Each order imparts the care with which Efrem’s family performed the traditional coffee ceremony, a part of daily life in Eritrean and Ethiopian households.